Martyn Day (lawyer)

-Martyn Day is a British solicitor specializing in international, environmental and product liability claims who founded – and is the Senior Partner of – the law firm Leigh Day.
+Martyn Day is a British solicitor specializing in international, environmental and product liability claims who founded – and is the Senior Partner of – the law firm Leigh Day, established in 1987.
 He was a director of Greenpeace Environmental Trust, having stepped down as chairman of Greenpeace UK in 2008.

 Examples of his work include negotiating settlements for approximately 1,300 Kenyans injured or killed by leftover British military munitions, for 52 Colombian farmers in a claim against BP relating to the damage caused to farms in the north of the country, and representing Iraqis alleging torture in British custody.

 He is the co-author of Toxic Torts, Personal Injury Handbook, Multi-Party Actions and Environmental Action: A Citizen's Guide.

-In late 2014, Leigh Day was referred to the Solicitors Regulation Authority for issues arising from the Al-Sweady Inquiry.

 Family and early career

 Day took his law degree at Warwick University.
 He qualified with Colombotti & Partners in 1981 before practising at Clifford & Co. and subsequently Bindman & Partners.

 Leigh Day

 Leigh Day was established in 1987 by Day and Sarah Leigh.
 The firm's ethos is "to ensure that the ordinary person has just as good quality legal advice as our state bodies, insurers, and multi-nationals."

 One of the UK's most prominent human rights lawyers, Day and his firm have been described by The Guardian newspaper as the "scourge of the corporations".
 He specialises in group claims, securing damages in cases including a group of Sellafield nuclear workers suffering from leukaemia and in Japanese prisoner of war cases.
 He has also won damages claims for Colombian farmers against BP and represented four of the six men injured in the trials following the 2006 Northwick Park drug tests.